andrewdaotran/cancun-deadpool-app/NOTESSS.md

 - allow for changes to people's over/unders

 - push all data from staticAppData to database and pull as admin to allow for changes

 - Input correct answers

+- change all buttons to push data to database